This Grav Glass Blunt was provided by a friend for the purposes of review. Thanks again! 🙂

 Best to keep a poker nearby when loading up – just in case.

-I tried smoking plain hashish out of this device – that was a bust.
+Hashish smoking was attempted out of this device – that was a bust.

 It just wouldn’t light up and more or less clogged the tip of the tube.

-That might be tried again because different hashes smoke and burn differently and I only tried one of about a dozen on hand.
+That might be tried again because different hashes smoke and burn differently and only one of about a dozen on hand was tried.

-I also mixed a different kind of hashish with some cannabis and tried that too – it smoked, but it burned very unevenly.
+In another test there was a mix of different kinds of hashish with some cannabis – it smoked, but it burned very unevenly.

-At this time – I’d say hash is probably best left out of this
+At this time – hash is probably best left out of this

 The kief packed so tight that it made the thing unsmokeable.